joegaffey/3table/README.md

 Part, Parent, x, y, z (scale), x, y, z (position), x, y, z (angle)

-Currently available parts are listed in the 'Help' dialog.

 Parents are an assembly of parts that can also be used as a part.
 Every part must have a parent assembly.
 The top level or default assembly can be called anything e.g. "model".

-3Table is particularly suited to aluminium profile construction design so some profile parts have been included.
+3Table is well suited to aluminium profile construction design so some profile parts have been included.

 Extruded parts are set to 100mm depth by default.
 Scale the z axis to get the desired length.